Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 14 September 2024 13.31.29 UTC
+- WIB: Sabtu, 14 September 2024 14.21.05 UTC
-- WITA: Sabtu, 14 September 2024 14.31.29 UTC
+- WITA: Sabtu, 14 September 2024 15.21.05 UTC
-- WIT: Sabtu, 14 September 2024 15.31.29 UTC
+- WIT: Sabtu, 14 September 2024 16.21.05 UTC

 Kutipan Inspiratif:
-"I don't care what the haters and naysayers say.
-If they make jokes about me, I'll laugh because they'll probably be funny."
+"Life is like a steering wheel, it only takes one small move to change your entire direction."

-Kategori: funny
+Kategori: motivational